 The Government of Germany has been supporting the full funding of UN Volunteer assignments for German nationals and people from the global South, in support of UN coordination at country level.
 Germany and UNV also engaged in a pilot initiative in 2017, through which Germany is funding UN Volunteer assignments for German nationals in support of UN peace efforts.
 In addition, Germany is funding Junior Professional Officer positions at UNV; during 2020, five JPOs served with UNV in headquarters and regional locations.

-During 2020, 52 German nationals served as UN Volunteers, 13 of these serving in United Nations peacekeeping missions.
-The Government of Germany funded five German UN Volunteers.
+During 2022, 40 German nationals served as UN Volunteers, 12 of these serving in United Nations peacekeeping missions.